dhellmann/pymotw-3/source/cmd/index.rst

     :caption:
     :start-after: #end_pymotw_header

-This example class shows a command processor to let the user control the prompt for the interactive session.
+This example class shows a command handler to let the user control the prompt for the interactive session.

 .. code-block:: none